mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ### Stream Change frame

-This frame is used by an endpoint to announce that the next Stream frame over an upcoming record belongs to a different Stream ID than the last processed Stream frame over that Connection ID.
-This frame MUST precede the announced record, hence this frame MUST be sent over the same Connection ID, potentially alone in a record.
+This frame is used by a sender to announce the Stream ID and Offset of the next record over a given TCP connection.
+It can be used to make explicit a change in stream scheduling over a connection to the receiver, enabling a zero-copy receive path as explained in {{zero-copy-receive-path}}.
+The hint contained in this frame relates to the connection over which it was exchanged.

 ~~~
 Stream Change frame {
+    Type (8) = 0x09,
+    Next Offset (64),
     Next Record Stream ID (32),
-    Offset (64),
-    Type (8) = 0x09,
 }
 ~~~
 {: #stream-change-format title="Stream Change format"}

 Next Record Stream ID:

-: A 32-bit unsigned integer indicating the next Stream ID to be seen over this connection.
+: A 32-bit unsigned integer indicating the Stream ID of the Stream frame in the next record .

-Offset:
+Next Offset:

-: A 64-bit unsigned integer indicating the offset in bytes of the carried data within the next record.
+: A 64-bit unsigned integer indicating the Offset of the Stream frame in the next record.

 # Security Considerations